111userNotFound111/frontend_bigbrain/BONUS.md

 4. we set default image for new quiz.

 5. admin cannot create quiz without name.
 When name input is empty, 'confirm' button is disabled.

+6. when allow admin to download quiz as JSON files